 6) Prenuptial agreements are rarely enforced in court

 Although there are times when prenuptial agreements are not enforced in court, the majority of them are.
-In rare cases where prenups are not enforced, it is usually because one spouse was coerced or under duress when signing, or when proper legal procedures are requirements were not met when the agreement was created.
+In rare cases where prenups are not enforced, it is usually because one spouse was coerced or under duress when signing, or when proper legal procedures and requirements were not met when the agreement was created.
+The Connecticut Premarital Agreement Act confirms that prenuptial agreements are legally binding, as long as they are entered into voluntarily, with full disclosure of assets, and without coercion.

 6 Common Myths And Misconceptions About Prenuptial Agreements | Explanation |